-A consultative selling approach is the key to running a well-oiled sales team.
-To me, the difference between a traditional sales process and a consultative one looks a bit like the difference between a doctor and a therapist.
+A consultative sales approach is key to running a well-oiled sales team.
+To me, the difference between consultative selling and traditional sales is a bit like the difference between a therapist and a doctor.

 What Is Consultative Selling?